RickofManc/fresh-casts/README.md

 * One user can add one log post like
 * One user can add many comments to one blog post

+The Contact App data model does not yet have a relationship with the Blog App, however I have included for reference towards future development.

 <p align="center">
     <img src="readme-images/fresh-casts-data-schema.png" alt="Data schema for Fresh Casts"/>